Anticipating Planetary Science with the James Webb Space Telescope

 What are Jupiter and Saturn made of?
 Are there still open mysteries about these two giant planets?
 How will the James Webb Space Telescope help investigate them?
 Find out with Leigh Fletcher (University of Leicester, UK and member of the Europlanet Society Board) in this interview by Claudia Mignone (EDU INAF, Italy).

 The winning artworks for the #InspiredByOtherWorlds Arts Contest 2021 were announced during a virtual award ceremony on 20th December.
 The winners are listed below.Many congratulations to all the winning artists and thanks to all participant for their submissions.

 The official magazine of Europlanet, the European community for planetary science.

-We are delighted to share with you the first issue of the Europlanet Magazine.
-The e-magazine will be published twice a year and aims to highlight the range of activities by Europlanet, our partners, and the wider planetary community.
+We are delighted to share with you the second issue of the Europlanet Magazine.
+The e-magazine is published twice a year and aims to highlight the range of activities by Europlanet, our partners, and the wider planetary community.

 In this issue:

 A round up of news from Europlanet 2024 RI, the Europlanet Society, the Europlanet Science Congress (EPSC) 2021 and the planetary community.